Consultancy

 The pulp is important too.
 Not only is it a reliable indication of the grape’s freshness, it’s also an invaluable indicator of aromas.

-When Stéphane Derenoncourt tastes grape berries, he explains this age-old method he uses in countless vineyards throughout the ripening period: “It’s arduous work.
+When the team tastes grape berries, they explain this age-old method they use in countless vineyards throughout the ripening period: “It’s arduous work.
 For a month and a half, we walk for kilometres on end, between rows of vines, as we eat tons of grapes!
 But the result is that this tasting provides perfect precision and irreplaceable information about the future wines.”

 This way of understanding the future quality of harvests also guarantees the precision required to reveal the very finest expression of each terroir’s potential.